 Butser Hill is located in a public park which during the summer can become very busy.
 When such conditions exist flyers should constantly be aware that the public has every right to be on the hill.
 It is in our interest to fly and act responsibly so as not to jeopardise this site.

-A maximum of 13 models are allowed in the air at any one time.
-This is limited to 6 when Hang/para gliders are flying.
+A maximum of 13 models are allowed in the air at any one time although clearly there may be times when this number should be reduced, particularly if any hang/paragliders are airborne.

 No bungees or tow lines are allowed.

-The hill is also popular with hang-gliders/paragliders.
+The hill is also popular with hang/paragliders.
 The Sky Surfing Club manage manned flight on the hill.
 As many of the slopes are quite narrow great care must be taken when sharing the slope.
+On the West slope, models should try to keep to the north end and paragliders to the south.

 FPV (first person view)